-During 2022 and 2021, the Company engaged EVERSANA Life Science Services, LLC, ("EVERSANA"), to provide certain marketing services to the Company.
-Leana Wood, the spouse of Todd Wood, the Company's Chief Commercial Offer, is an employee of EVERSANA.
-The Company incurred \$3.2 million and \$2.6 million in costs for the years ended December 31, 2022 and 2021, respectively.
-Amount due to EVERSANA were \$0.3 million and \$0.6 million as of December 31, 2022 and 2021, respectively.
+During 2023 and 2022, the Company engaged EVERSANA Life Science Services, LLC and its subsidiary Intouch Group, LLC (collectively, "EVERSANA") to provide certain marketing services to the Company.
+Leana Wood, the spouse of Todd Wood, the Company's former Chief Commercial Officer, is an employee of EVERSANA.
+Mr. Wood's last day of employment as Chief Commercial Officer of the Company was July 3, 2023.
+The Company incurred \$0.9 million and \$3.2 million in costs for the years ended December 31, 2023 and 2022, respectively.
+Amount due to EVERSANA were zero and \$0.3 million as of December 31, 2023 and 2022, respectively.